goschtl/zope/keas.pbpersist/trunk/src/keas/pbpersist/README.txt

     >>> transaction.commit()

 [Ed: I sure don't like the way we manage references right now.
-I'd much rather see "bob.guardians.add().target = alice", but that is not yet possible.]
+I'd much rather see "bob.guardians.append(alice)", but that is not yet possible.]

-Get Alice through Bob in another ZODB connection.
+Now let's see what happens if we get Alice through Bob in a different ZODB connection.

     >>> conn2 = db.open()
     >>> bob2 = conn2.root()['bob']